 Ad Impression Definition

-What’s an ad impression?
-For those who need a quick refresher, impressions are the number of times an ad appears on a web page.
-Therefore, your AdWords ads will always have more impressions than clicks.
-Impressions don’t have very much to do with the success of your ad, but they are an important measurement of how many eyeballs your ad is reaching.
+What is an ad impression?
+For those who need a quick reminder, impressions refer to how many times an ad shows up on a web page.
+As a result, your AdWords ads will usually have more impressions than clicks.
+While impressions don’t directly indicate how well your ad is performing, they are a key measure of the audience your ad is attracting.

 If you aren’t getting many clicks on your ads, maybe you aren’t getting enough impressions.
 If you have plenty of impressions but still don’t have many clicks, that may be a hint that your ads themselves need some work.
 Low click-through rates contribute to a low Quality Score.